 Although storm windows are engineered to protect wood frames and can even help reduce outdoor noise, they also present several issues.
 In this part of the window maintenance checklist for summer, we are focusing on why storm windows aren’t efficient at keeping your home cool.

-• Excessive condensation on the windows.
-Since storm windows take the brunt of inclement weather and transform into a condensing surface.
++ Excessive condensation on the windows.
+Storm windows take the brunt of inclement weather and transform into a surface that’s perfect for collecting condensation.

 Are your storm windows doing you more harm than good?